-- 1. Check all facilities, which you will be using, for safety. - No facility should be used without school personnel supervision.
+- 1. Check all facilities, which you will be using, for safety. - 2.
+No facility should be used without school personnel supervision.
 This includes weight room, gymnasiums, wrestling room etc. - 3.
-The supervisor/teacher must be the last person to leave the area and check to see that all lights are off and all doors are locked. - 4.
+The coach/advisor must be the last person to leave the area and check to see that all lights are off and all doors are locked. - 4.
 Any damage to facilities or equipment is the responsibility of the person causing the damage. - 5.
 A coach will not leave school grounds until ALL students have left campus safely.
 Never leave students unattended. - 6.
-Report any damage to the Athletic/Activity Officer or the principal's office within 24 hours.
+Report any damage to the Activities Director's office within 24 hours.